Jodenee/Voyager/docs/Tutorials/migrating-to-v3.md

 ### Small Changes
 ---

+* Voyager folder name is now in lowercase.
 * Removed class `Reaction`.
 Has no replacement.
 * Removed class `Emoji`.
 Has no replacement.
 * Removed class `ThreadMessage`.
 Replaced by `Message` class.